 Modeled Harmonic Radar Performance

-I have harmonic radar modeling code on Github.
+We have harmonic radar modeling code.
 Please request what you’d like.

 What frequency to use?

 This depends on how large your tag can be.
 Work with insects has tended toward the 5 / 10 GHz pairing or 10 / 20 GHz.
 The free space loss will be much lower at 917 / 1834 MHz pairing, vs. higher frequencies.
 Thus, the trade off of less directive antennas for a given size gives longer range at 900 MHz.
 Most of the world has ~ 900 MHz license-free allocations with 1-4 Watts of transmit power allowed–just right for long range RFID and harmonic radar.

 Greg Charvat on the 2005 era early harmonic radar system

 Michigan State University Harmonic Radar

 Historically, harmonic radar work at the Michigan State University has included tracking insects above and below ground.
 Harmonic radar tags and system were developed through a research partnership with the Dow Chemical Company.
 A patent was issued for the invention of a state-sensing harmonic radar tag to Michigan State University and Dow Chemical, U.S. Patent # 7,145,453.

 The specific research work Michael has done in regards to harmonic radar technology include:

 - Successful development of a miniature, low-cost harmonic radar tag that is half the size and costs 90% less to manufacture than the tag design patented above, while maintaining equal range of detection.